janomach/the-hardisc/README.md

 * The architecture of the unprotected pipeline has been developed to integrate protection in the future, so some design approaches were selected with this bias.
 * The RTL code style is intentionally chosen to allow fault insertion (e.g., flip-flops in the *seu_regs* module).
 * No special power optimizations are present.
-* The protection of bus interfaces is yet to be integrated.
+* The protection of interface control signals is yet to be integrated.
 * The Hardisc is still in development.

 ## Issues and bugs